SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-api-management.md

 <img src={useBaseUrl('img/integrations/microsoft-azure/azure-api-management.png')} alt="Thumbnail icon" width="50"/>

-[Azure API Management](https://learn.microsoft.com/en-us/azure/api-management/api-management-key-concepts) is a hybrid multicloud management platform for APIs across all environments.
-As a platform-as-a-service, API Management supports the complete API lifecycle.
-This integration provides near real-time visibility into the state and health of your APIs with rich information about API Management operations that are important for auditing.
+[Azure API Management](https://learn.microsoft.com/en-us/azure/api-management/api-management-key-concepts) is a hybrid multicloud platform for managing APIs across different environments.
+As a platform-as-a-service, it supports the entire API lifecycle and provides near real-time visibility into API status and health, offering essential API Management operations and details for auditing.

 ## Log and metric types

 For Azure API Management, you can collect the following logs and metrics:

-* **Gateway Logs**.
+* **Gateway logs**.
 To learn more about the resource log schema for Azure API Management, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/api-management/gateway-log-schema-reference).
 The Consumption tier doesn't support the collection of resource logs.
-* **WebSocket Connection Logs**.
+* **WebSocket Connection logs**.
 To learn more about the resource log schema for Azure API Management, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/tables/apimanagementwebsocketconnectionlogs).
 The Consumption tier doesn't support the collection of resource logs.
-* **Developer Portal Audit Logs**.
+* **Developer Portal Audit logs**.
 To learn more about the resource log schema for Azure API Management, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/api-management/developer-portal-audit-log-schema-reference).
 The Consumption tier doesn't support the collection of resource logs.
 * **Platform Metrics for Azure API Management**.
 These metrics are available in [Microsoft.ApiManagement/service](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-metrics/microsoft-apimanagement-service-metrics) namespace.

 ## Setup